dustin4242/deba-cpu/readme.md

 This is a idea for a project that i've had for a very long time and I've finally made a emulator for it.

 ## How to initialize memory:
-Every DB-8 cpu also has a memory sequence to go along with it and the way we initialize said memory is using the `memory_init![]` macro.
+Every DB-8 cpu has a memory sequence and the way we initialize said memory is using the `memory_init![]` macro.
-The macro takes in multiple `Vec<u8>` lists and concats each of them to make a final number sequence.
+This macro takes in `Vec<u8>` lists and concats each of them to make a final number sequence that passes into the cpu.

 **Ex:**
 ```rust